himanigarg13/100DaysOfCode/Day7/StringReverse.md

 Sample Output
 Yes

-Example 1:
+1. Example 1:
-Input: s = "A man, a plan, a canal: Panama"
+Input: A = "A man, a plan, a canal: Panama"
 Output: true
 Explanation: "amanaplanacanalpanama" is a palindrome.

-Example 2:
+2. Example 2:
-Input: s = "race a car"
+Input: A = "race a car"
 Output: false
 Explanation: "raceacar" is not a palindrome.

-Example 3:
+3. Example 3:
-Input: s = " "
+Input: A = " "
 Output: true